nasseef/cs2401/docs/Windows10-WSL.md

 ![terminal example](WSL_Terminal.png)

-To make sure everything is upto date run the command:
+To make sure everything is up to date run the command:

 ```bash
 sudo apt-get update